autistic-symposium/blockchain-science-py/avalanche_foundry/README.md

 1. install **[foundry](https://book.getfoundry.sh/getting-started/installation)**.

-2. install a **[solidity compiler](https://docs.soliditylang.org/en/latest/installing-solidity.html#installing-the-solidity-compiler)**. you need to look which solidity version that your protocol is using. for instance, for gmx we have to use **[0.6.12](https://github.com/gmx-io/gmx-contracts/blob/master/contracts/core/VaultPriceFeed.sol#L11)**).
+2. install a **[solidity compiler](https://docs.soliditylang.org/en/latest/installing-solidity.html#installing-the-solidity-compiler)**. you need to look at which solidity version your protocol is using. for instance, for gmx we have to use **[0.6.12](https://github.com/gmx-io/gmx-contracts/blob/master/contracts/core/VaultPriceFeed.sol#L11)**).

 3. create an env variable for avalanche c-chain's RPC url (*e.g.*, from **[infura's](https://avalanche-mainnet.infura.io/v3/)** or **[ankr's](https://www.ankr.com/rpc/avalanche/)** or **your own node**):